 Wondering how much alcohol affects your liver and if there’s any way to reverse the damage?
 The good news is that, especially in the early stages, the liver has a remarkable ability to heal itself.
 However, this only happens if you stop drinking alcohol entirely.

-Treatment options for alcohol-related liver disease depend on the stage:
+Treatment options for how alcohol affects your liver disease depend on the stage:

 - Abstinence: The most crucial step is to quit drinking altogether.
 This gives the liver a chance to heal and prevents further damage.